Halina Reijn: 2019–present

-In 2019 she released Instinct, her debut feature as a film director starring Carice van Houten in the leading role.
-The film won the Variety Piazza Grande Award and received a special mention for best first feature at the Locarno Film Festival and was selected as the Dutch entry for the 92nd Academy Awards.
-Following the release of Reijn's English-language directorial debut, Bodies Bodies Bodies, A24 acquired rights for the film.
+In 2019, Reijn made her directorial debut with the critically-acclaimed Instinct, with Carice van Houten in the leading role, it was their first production made through Man Up.
+The film premiered at the Locarno Film Festival, winning the Variety Piazza Grande Award and received a special mention for best first feature.
+It also premiered at the Toronto International Film Festival, BFI London Film Festival, and Les Arcs Film Festival, and was selected as the Dutch entry for the 92nd Academy Awards for Best International Feature.